Sarah Fisher: Public image and philanthropy

 Fisher is listed at and 120 lb.
 Amy Rosewater of USA Today noted that Fisher was called "the poster child of the IRL" in its formative years.
-Dave Scheiber of the St. Petersburg Times describes her as having a "upbeat style, big smile and engaging laugh that punctuates her conversations", making her popular with IndyCar's fanbase.
+Dave Scheiber of the St. Petersburg Times describes her as having a "upbeat style, big smile and engaging laugh that punctuates her conversations," making her popular with IndyCar's fanbase.
 Unlike Patrick, Fisher did not promote herself by exploiting her glamorous side, stating "That's definitely not me.
 It's not my personality."
 She had difficulty finding funding throughout her career because sponsors wanted her to be "more than a novelty in a man's sport" and become competitive.

-She was the first female driver who had experience in midget and sprint car racing to compete at the Indianapolis 500.
+Fisher was the first female driver who had experience in midget and sprint car racing to compete at the Indianapolis 500.
 Fisher eschewed the issue of gender, saying "I definitely don't look that way, The car doesn't know if it's being driven by a man or woman."
 Although team owner Derrick Walker said Fisher moved into top-level open-wheel racing early because she was a woman, she was included on Sports Illustrateds list of Top 10 Female Race Car Drivers in the World in 2007.

-In June 2002, Fisher lent her support to the Girl Scouts' campaign "Girls Go Tech", which encourages young women to study science, technology, engineering and mathematics.
+In June 2002, Fisher lent her support to the Girl Scouts' campaign "Girls Go Tech," which encourages young women to study science, technology, engineering and mathematics.
 She worked with the ALS Association Indiana Chapter in late 2011, raising more than $25,000 in a fundraiser in Beech Grove, Indiana to promote awareness of amyotrophic lateral sclerosis after an employee of Sarah Fisher Hartman Racing was diagnosed with the disease.
 Fisher co-wrote a book titled "99 Things Women Wish They Knew Before Getting Behind the Wheel of Their Dream Job" in 2010.